Skip to content

 Consider introducing a measure against brute force login attacks, like CAPTCHA.
 Adjust timeout limits to your needs:

-These timeouts are both entered as PHP DateInterval duration strings.
+This timeout is entered as a PHP DateInterval duration string.
 The forgot password feature defaults to "PT1H" (one hour).
-The account invitation feature defaults to "P7D" (seven days).

 Disable Varnish when using Fastly